Obiora Udechukwu: Biography

-Born in Onitsha in 1946 to parents from Agulu in Anambra State, Nigeria, he studied for one year at Ahmadu Bello University before transferring to the University of Nigeria, Nsukka as a result of pogroms against the Igbo people in northern Nigeria.
+Obiora Udechukwu was born June 4, 1946, in Onitsha in 1946 to parents from Agulu in Anambra State, southeastern region of Nigeria.
+Agulu is where he first encountered uli murals at family compounds and shrines.
+His work was shaped by his experiences during the 1967 to 1970 Biafra war.
+He received his early education in an Anglophone colonial system, including art training in both primary and secondary school.
+He studied for one year at Ahmadu Bello University before transferring to the University of Nigeria, Nsukka as a result of pogroms against the Igbo people in northern Nigeria.
 During the Nigerian Civil War, also known as the Biafran War (1967–1970), Udechukwu worked in the Propaganda Unit, and participated in the artists and writers workshops led by the poet Gabriel Okara and the artist Uche Okeke.

 At the end of the war, he returned to Nsukka, completing his bachelor's degree in fine arts, with a thesis on Igbo Uli mural art, in 1972.
 In 1973, he was appointed a Junior Fellow in the Department of Fine Arts, where he received his Master of Fine Arts in 1977.
 He is recognized as a leading member of the Nsukka School, originally led by Uche Okeke who served as head of the art program until 1985.
 While at Nsukka, Udechukwu became a founding member of the Aka Circle of Exhibiting Artists, which included El Anatsui, Tayo Adenaike, and other artists based in eastern Nigeria.
 He served on the editorial board of Okike: African Journal of New Writing established in Nsukka by the novelist Chinua Achebe.
 He was appointed Professor of Painting at Nsukka in 1986.
 During his tenure, his students included Tayo Adenaike, Olu Oguibe, Chika Okeke-Agulu, Marcia Kure, and Sylvester Okwunodu Ogbechie.
 In 1997, Udechukwu became Dana Professor of Fine Arts at St. Lawrence University, in New York State.
 He retired in 2018 and lives in Carson, CA.